gholmes829/Diviner/README.md

 * tqdm `pip3 install tqdm`
 * ...the rest should be standard.

-* You can also run `make install` or `pip3 install -r requirements.txt` for convenience
+* You can also (alternatively) run `make install` or `pip3 install -r requirements.txt` for convenience
 * While we are on the topic of make directives, `make clean` removes all compiled `*.pyc` files

 ## Notes:
 * For a given *.cshanty, if this program already detects a *.truth it will still requery the oracle for that test.
 Setting `--lazy-query=1` in cmd line args will instead skip it to avoid excess time and requests.
-* Currently, only type analysis version for P5 is developed.
+* Currently, only type analysis version for P5 is developed (diviner version = d5).
 However, feel free to fork and add new version `d[1-8]` in `versions/`.
 If you inherit from `core/diviner.py/DivinerBase` it should be very trivial to do other versions.